Who Is a True Feminist? Dispelling Myths and Embracing Inclusivity

 What does it entail to be a feminist?

-To be a modern feminist is to uphold respect for individual autonomy and choice, advocating for policies and practices that empower others to live free from discrimination.
-Personal beliefs, such as valuing fairness or supporting reproductive rights, are also aligned with feminist ideals.
+To be a modern and true feminist means to always be respectful for individual autonomy and choice, supporting practices and policies that set people free from discrimination.
+Personal beliefs, such as the sense of justice or the support of reproductive rights, are similarly aligned with feminist ideals.
+Even small, everyday actions reveal Who is a true feminist in practice.

 Can men be feminists?